 - 8.1 At Saint Christina's School, teaching staff first identify the children's individual and collective interests and use these as a starting point to inform planning.
 These interests, along with the knowledge and understanding of the child's development and progress informs weekly planning.
-The teacher may alter these plans on a day-to-day basis response to the needs (achievements and interests) of the children as well as using 'in the moment' planning to effectively respond to a child's input and extend their learning.
-Staff ensure that all children are encouraged to experience all the areas of activity during the week, although they may not experience them each day. - 8.2 We ensure our day offers a balance of child-initiated and adult-led based activities.
+The teacher may alter these plans on a day-today basis response to the needs (achievements and interests) of the children as well as using 'in the moment' planning to effectively respond to a child's input and extend their learning.
+Staff ensure that all children are encouraged to experience all the areas of an activity during the week, although they may not experience them each day. - 8.2 We ensure our day offers a balance of child-initiated and adult-led based activities.
 We use small group or whole class times as an opportunity to encourage a particular aspect of learning or to discuss a particular topic.
 In Nursery and Reception, we encourage the children to make their own selection of the activities, as we believe that this encourages independent learning.
-In Reception, the children are introduced to a more structured day and the activities are directed and differentiated as well as being more teacher led. - 8.3 Planning is continuously informed and guided through daily observations and these feed into the Early Years assessment and reporting system used to track the child's overall progress.
+In Reception, the children are introduced to a more structured day and the activities are directed and differentiated as well as being more teacher led. - 8.3 Planning is continuously informed and guided through teaching judgment and observations[FR1][AG2] and these feed into the Early Years assessment and reporting system used to track the child's overall progress.
 Throughout the year we carry out both formative and summative assessments. - 8.4 Teaching staff observe the children closely and input relevant assessments of the seven areas of learning and of the characteristics of effective learning to the web suite 2Simple.
 The initial assessment made of each child is marked as their baseline, and teachers assess progress at the end of each term until the end of the EYFS.
 Children at the End of Reception are also assessed according to the Early Learning Goals. - 8.5 EYFS Profile The Foundation Stage Profile is the nationally employed assessment tool that enables teachers to record their observations at the end of the Foundation Stage.
 It provides both parents and carers, as well as teachers, a well-rounded picture of the child's knowledge, understanding and abilities, their attainment against expected levels, and their readiness for Year 1.
 It covers each of the seven areas of learning contained in the curriculum guidance for the Foundation Stage.
-We record each child's level of development against the 17 early Learning goals as Emerging and Expected.
+We record each child's level of development against the 17 early Learning goals as Emerging or Expected.
 We make regular assessments of children's learning, and we use this information to ensure that future planning reflects identified needs.
 At the end of Reception parents are invited to have an additional meeting with their class teacher to talk through their child's EYFS Profile.

-8.6 In addition to the EYFS Profile, parents in Reception receive an annual report at the end of the summer term that offers comments on each child's progress in each area of learning.
-In Nursery, parents receive an annual report commenting on the child's Characteristics of Effective Learning, as well as the specific areas.
-Both reports highlight the child's strengths and development needs, as well as giving details of the child's general progress and next steps.
+8.6 In addition, parents receive an annual report at the end of the summer term commenting on the child's Characteristics of Effective Learning, as well as their progress in phonics and maths.
+Specialist subject teachers also comment on each child's progress in their subject.
+This report highlights the child's strengths and development needs, as well as giving details of the child's general progress and next steps.